 Picture of Joshua PutnamSo who is this Josh person, anyway?

 I was born and raised on Vashon Island, Washington, a semi-rural island in Puget Sound, between Seattle and Tacoma.
-Being an island with a fairly small population, Vashon was a place where, if you didn't necessarily know everyone, you certainly knew someone else who knew them; a small enough place that the only movie theater in town congratulated my mother on the birth of twins by putting a birth announcement on their main marquee.
+An island with a fairly small year-round population, Vashon was a place where, if you didn't necessarily know everyone, you certainly knew someone else who knew them; a small enough place that the only movie theater in town congratulated my parents on the birth of twins by putting a birth announcement on their main marquee.

 If you're interested, here are a few views of Vashon and Maury Islands.
 (What's up on the Island these days?
 Check out the new web edition of the Beachcomber, our local weekly newspaper.)
 Also, check out the Vashon Links page at FinchHaven.com.

-While Vashon was always "home," I have also lived in Valsad, Gujarat State, India, as a Rotary International Youth Exchange student, 1984-85, and in Claremont, California, while attending Claremont McKenna College, 1985-89.
+While Vashon was always "home," I lived in Valsad, Gujarat State, India, as a Rotary International Youth Exchange student, 1984-85, and in Claremont, California, while attending Claremont McKenna College, 1985-89.

 After getting my BA in International Relations from CMC I returned to Vashon and, apart from occasional vacations, lived there until the fall of 2000.

-Unfortunately, moving off the island also meant I had to resign from my position on the Vashon Maury Island Community Council.
+Moving off the island also meant I had to resign from my position on the Vashon Maury Island Community Council.
 After three generations of Island busibodies, my family has for now stopped poking our noses into everyone's business.
-I still maintain an active interest in Vashon Island -- it's still home to my parents, one grandmother, and one of my brothers, and I have quite a few clients on the island.
+I still maintain an active interest in Vashon Island -- it's still home to my father and one of my brothers, and I have quite a few friends on the island.

 Koralee and I were married in February, 2001, a year after that first date.
 We had to miss the Bike Expo that year.

-Still, the biggest news of the millenium, even bigger than getting married, moving, or losing my friend and employer Irving Wolfe, was the birth of our twin sons, Morgan and Derek, in November, 2001.
-Morgan and Derek came a bit early, at 36 weeks, and spent some time in the Neonatal ICU at the University of Washington, but soon they were home and doing well.
+The year 2001 brought us a huge change: the birth our twin sons, Morgan and Derek, in November.
+The boys arrived a bit early, at 36 weeks, and spent some time in the Neonatal ICU at the University of Washington, but soon they were home and doing well, making messes and taking more time than seemed humanly possible.

 In the summer of 2004, after an offhand question to a client who happens to be a realtor, Koralee and I bought a house that has everything we had decided our dream house should have: